 - TVA manages recreational, natural and cultural resources on more than 1,700 acres of public land in Mississippi and partners with state, local and regional stakeholders to improve water quality, shoreline conditions, recreation and biodiversity.

-- About 200 million gallons of water per day are diverted from the Tennessee River to the Tennessee-Tombigbee Waterway to help support navigation and recreation, as well as protect aquatic habitat in Mississippi.
+- About 200 million gallons of water per day are diverted from the Tennessee River to the Tennessee-Tombigbee Waterway to help support navigation and recreation, as well as to protect aquatic habitat in Mississippi.

-- TVA operates Pickwick Dam and Reservoir as part of an integrated multi-purpose reservoir system to provide numerous stakeholders a variety of benefits which can include: navigation, flood risk reduction, low-cost hydropower, water supply, water quality, and recreational opportunities.
+- TVA operates Pickwick Dam and Reservoir as part of an integrated multi-purpose reservoir system to provide numerous stakeholders a variety of benefits which can include: navigation, flood risk reduction, low-cost hydropower, water supply, water quality and recreational opportunities.

 - One municipality in Mississippi draws water from the Tennessee River System.
 Water also is drawn for irrigation.

 Mississippi households had more than 1.53 million kilowatt-hours of electric energy efficiency savings from the completion of 624 eScore measures, the purchase of 46,087 bulbs through the Retail Lighting Promotion, and approximately 431 self-audits taken online or by paper survey.